peterjobes/jekyll-now/_posts/2020-04-04-operation-inspiration.md

 >As I approached the bridge that leads home I was still going steady and feeling strong.
 Decision time.
 The twenty miler, my silver option, was off.
 The full marathon was on.

 Things continued to feel great all the way into the city, where I turned at 36km and crossed the Swing Bridge to head back towards the house.
-As ever, though, it's the hope that I kills you.
-After being on target for three hours, the last 6km saw the inevitable slow down.
+As ever, though, it's the hope that kills you: After being on target for three hours, the last 6km saw the seemingly inevitable slow down.

 I've been aiming for a sub 3:30 for ages.
 My times at shorter distances suggest I should be running closer to 3 hours but it remains elusive.
 I struggled up the hill to the famous Scotswood Road and headed away to Blaydon.
 There was still a PB to aim for.

 By this point I was at about ten minute mile pace, having sustained a comfortable 8 minute pace the rest of the way.
 New target, sub 3:35.
 I tried to push but nothing was quite working.
-It felt good to keep running though – every marathon so far the wall has left me following a run-walk strategy.
+It felt good to keep running though – every marathon so far has seen me walk for short spells after hitting the wall.

 With 300 metres left I could see I'd need to up my pace to come in on time.
 There's always something in the tank for a quick finish though, and I started to sing like a tuneless Freddie Mercury impersonator to take my mind off the pain.